June 02, 2023

 Framing isn't just about showcasing your artwork or photographs; it’s also about preserving them for the long term.
 The materials you opt for play a pivotal role in how well your prized possessions are protected.
 Glass and acrylic are both commonly used because they offer a shield against environmental factors like dust and moisture, whilst providing a clear view of the framed content.

 When it comes to clarity, glass has been a traditional favourite.
 Its crystal-clear nature allows for unobstructed viewing.
-However, high-end acrylic options are now available that offer nearly the same level of clarity as glass and even standard acrylic has a high clarity level.
+However, high-end acrylic options are now available that offer the same level of clarity as glass (and higher!) and even standard acrylic has a high clarity level.
 An added benefit of glass is that it generally doesn't hold a static charge, which means less dust attraction and a cleaner look for longer periods.

 Let’s talk about durability.
 If you've ever dropped a glass frame, you know it's a heart-stopping moment.
 Glass is notorious for shattering upon impact, potentially damaging not just the frame but also the content inside it.
 Acrylic, on the other hand, is resilient.
 It won't shatter easily and is ten times stronger than glass.
 However, it's not invincible; acrylic is more prone to scratches, so you have to be cautious while handling it.